 A privately published report by J.P.
 Morgan reveals that the average bitcoin miner no longer finds mining the cryptocurrency profitable.
 Recently made public by Bloomberg News, the report reveals the per-bitcoin mining electricity cost to average $4060 globally (excluding equipment), far above its current market price $3413.
+One solution to this would be to switch to an electric utility provider that offers cheap electricity rates Calgary.

 According to J.P.
 Morgan analysts, Chinese miners remain the exception to this rule.
 They’ve been able to contract with aluminum smelters and other industries that produce excess electricity.
 These miners can mine a single bitcoin for as low as $2400 according to this Bitcoin to Western Union exchange tool.